Federico Bongioanni

-Federico Alejandro Bongioanni (born November 6, 1978 in Córdoba) is an Argentine football midfielder who currently plays for General Paz Juniors in the Torneo Argentino B.
+Federico Alejandro Bongioanni (born November 6, 1978, in Córdoba) is an Argentine football winger who plays for General Paz Juniors in the Torneo Argentino B.

 Bongioanni began his career at Instituto Córdoba in 2001.
 He also played in Argentina for Talleres de Córdoba later in his career.
 He went abroad to play in Chile for Huachipato, U. de Concepción and Deportes Concepción.
 In addition, he had a short spell in Ecuador with club Aucas.
 In 2008 Bongioanni signed with Bolivian club Aurora, helping the team win the Clausura tournament.